Liemani/_deprecated_portfolio/Kotlin/HavenandHearthAssistant/README.md

 ==========================
 This is my first android application.

-I planed my fist app as simple as possible, and as fast as possible.
+I planed my first app as simple as possible, and as fast as possible.

-Because i didn't have many time.
+Because i didn't have many time at that time.

 So i Studied Java and UI during 2 weeks.
-(I already knew about object programming and UI at that time)
+(I already knew about object-oriented programming and UI at that time)

 And after that, i found Kotlin.